Fullchee/notes/learning-how-to-learn/why-foam-instead-of-mdx-blog.md

 ### Problems with foam

+I realized that I can just use GitHub

+It doesn't have SEO or customizability but I don't really care about that right now.
+- My main concern is just getting stuff out of my head and into this system

+I use Zettlr as my text editor because it has a nice left bar where I can navigate through all the files

+I tried uploading to GitHub pages but encountered these problems

 - I have to create `index.md` pages that I'd have to manually
   - I want to replicate the directory structure
 - 2+ levels deep folders